 Nurse-Family Partnership is a free, voluntary program for first-time pregnant/parenting teens.
 The program provides one-to-one home visits by a qualified credentialed school nurse (registered nurse) throughout the pregnancy and continues to assist the young mother until the child is two years old.
 The nurse helps the pregnant/parenting teen to have a healthy pregnancy and a healthy baby.
-The program guides the teen in becoming a better parent and achieving her educational goals.
-Any teen pregnant with her first child who meets the requirements is encouraged to enroll as early as possible in her pregnancy.
-For information, please call 213 202-7534.
+The program guides the teen in healthy parenting and achieving educational goals.
+Any teen pregnant with their first child who meets the requirements is encouraged to enroll as early as possible during pregnancy.
+For more information, contact 213 202-7534.